-Rust has a powerful, and well-thought out (IMO) ownership system for variables.
+The most unique aspect of the Rust language is it’s ownership model.
 This ownership system combines ownership, borrowing and copying concepts and relies heavily on zero-cost (no run-time influence) compiler checks to implement it.
 The system is designed to prevent common software issues relating to concurrency and data races.

 You can read more about the ownership system in the official Rust book.

 Basic type casting is done is Rust with the